trentlarson/endorser-ch/sql/README.md

 -- track all the visibility, where each subject can see each object CREATE TABLE network (
-    subject VARCHAR(100), -- DID of the entity who can see/reach the object object VARCHAR(100), -- DID of the entity who can be seen/reached by the subject url TEXT,
+    jwt TEXT, -- the JWT authorizing or declining the visibility subject VARCHAR(100), -- DID of the entity who can see/reach the object object VARCHAR(100), -- DID of the entity who can be seen/reached by the subject url TEXT,